-Summary : This expedition takes you to the most intriguing spots in Antarctica and along the South American coast.
-Enjoy spending time ashore, kayaking, hiking, and experiencing close encounters with penguins, birds, and seals in Antarctica.
-Discover Cape Horn, the Chilean fjords, the rich wildlife of Patagonia and visit one of the most scenic national parks in the world.
-Discover Buenos Aires, known as the 'Paris of South America'.
-After a short included flight from Buenos Aires, embark from Ushuaia across the legendary Drake Passage to the Antarctic Peninsula.
-Here penguins, seals, whales, and large flocks of sea birds give life to the surreal and beautiful landscape.
+Summary : This expedition takes you to the most intriguing spots in Antarctica and along the South American Pacific coast.
+Discover Buenos Aires, known as the 'Paris of South America,' Cape Horn, the Chilean fjords, Patagonia, and visit one of the most scenic national parks in the world, Torres del Paine.
+After a short included flight from Buenos Aires, embark from Ushuaia across the legendary Drake Passage to the Antarctic Peninsula where penguins, seals, whales, and large flocks of sea birds give life to the surreal and beautiful landscape.
 Enjoy shore excursions where you will experience some of the most unique wildlife viewing on the Antarctic continent.
-After crossing the Drake Passage again, you will arrive at Cape Horn.
-This is a mystical place where two oceans meet.
-Sail onboard to the Chilean fjords, a wild and remote area that seems almost untouched by humans, with mountains plunging into icy waters.
+After re-crossing the Drake Passage, you will arrive at Cape Horn, a mystical place where the Atlantic and Pacific Oceans meet.
+Sail on to the Chilean fjords, a wild and remote area that seems almost untouched by humans, with mountains plunging into icy waters.
 The steep valleys with snow-capped mountains make a striking contrast to an otherwise green area that is rich in wildlife.
 Your journey continues along the Chilean Pacific coastline that is filled with snow-tipped volcanoes reflected in beautiful lakes, raging rivers, and lush vegetation.
 Here you will visit Torres del Paine National Park.
 Enjoy this vast, rugged and beautiful landscape, before the expedition ends in colorful Valparaiso.

 Activities : Birding, Camping, Child-Friendly, Culture, Hiking, Kayaking, Photography

-Your expedition starts in Buenos Aires, the vibrant capital city of Argentina, renowned for its enchanting combination of European flair and Latin American charm.
-Enjoy an included hotel night here.
+Your expedition starts with an overnight stay in Buenos Aires, the vibrant capital city of Argentina, renowned for its enchanting combination of European flair and Latin American charm.

-Start your morning with an included breakfast at the hotel, before meeting your included transfer to the airport.
+Start your morning with an included breakfast at the hotel before meeting your included transfer to the airport.
 Your flight from Buenos Aires to Ushuaia and transfer from the Ushuaia airport for embarkation are also included.
 In the evening, you will sail through the scenic Beagle Channel.

-The Chilean fjords' deep channels, fjords, and mountains plunging into the icy water always leave a profound impression on visitors.
+The Chilean Fjords' deep channels, fjords, and mountains plunging into the icy water always leave a profound impression on visitors.
 This wild and remote area seems almost untouched by humans.
-The ice has scoured its way between the mountains, creating the isolated islands and hidden bays that form the unique fjord landscape of Chile.
-Snow-capped mountains and steep valleys make a striking contrast to a lush coastline that is rich in wildlife.
-You might be lucky enough to spot sea lions, Andean condors and several bird species that can only be found here.
+The ice has scoured its way between the mountains, creating isolated islands and hidden bays that form the unique fjord landscape of Chile.
+Snow-capped mountains and steep valleys make a striking contrast to a lush coastline rich in wildlife.
+You might be lucky enough to spot sea lions, Andean condors, and several bird species that can only be found here.

 Puerto Natales is the gateway to the world-renowned Torres del Paine National Park, one of the most attractive nature sanctuaries in the world.
-Its main feature is the “towers” themselves; impressive rock formations, called “Torres del Paine” (Towers of Paine).
-The formations are made up of the Torre Central (9,186 feet high), Torre Sur (9,350 feet) and Torre Norte (7,375 feet).
+Its main feature is the “towers” themselves; impressive rock formations called “Torres del Paine” (Towers of Paine).
+The formations are made up of the Torre Central (9,186 feet high), Torre Sur (9,350 feet), and Torre Norte (7,375 feet).
 The park features azure lakes, trails that meander through emerald forests, roaring rivers, and one big, radiant blue glacier.
 Torres del Paine hosts stunning variety, from the vast open steppe to rugged mountain terrain topped by looming peaks.
-The diversity of environments here has led to the flourish of a wide variety of fauna and flora.
-While you are here you might see llamas, pumas, chilla foxes, and skunks in addition to more than 100 species of birds like the Andean condor and black-chested buzzard eagle.
+The diversity of environments here has led to a wide variety of flourishing fauna and flora.
+While here, you might see llamas, pumas, chilla foxes, and skunks in addition to more than 100 species of birds like the Andean condor and black-chested buzzard eagle.
 Enjoy hiking in these amazing surroundings.